When Is It?

 Donald Trump, the President of the United States, was invited to be the Chief Guest in 2019.
 However, he declined due to other engagements.
 South African president Cyril Ramaphosa will be the Chief Guest instead.
 He is a follower of Mahatma Gandhi and Nelson Mandela, which is significant because Gandhi was born 150 years ago this year.

 A Special Military Republic Day Tour

-MESCO (Maharashtra Ex-Servicemen Corporation Limited) offers a special opportunity to see the Republic Day Parade and Beating the Retreat ceremony accompanied by ex-servicemen of the defence forces.
-You'll also get to visit some of Delhi's top attractions on the tour.
-The revenue generated from the tour is used to look after the welfare of ex-servicemen, war widows, physically disabled soldiers and their dependents.
-More information is available from the Veer Yatra website.
+MESCO (Maharashtra Ex-Servicemen Corporation Limited) offers a special tour to see the Republic Day Parade and Beating the Retreat ceremony accompanied by ex-servicemen of the defense forces.
+You'll also get to visit some of Delhi's top attractions and the Taj Mahal on the tour.
+The cost is 21,500 rupees per person.
+The revenue generated from the tour is used to look after the welfare of ex-servicemen, war widows, physically disabled soldiers, and their dependents.

 - Doctor Rajendra Prasad was elected as the first President of India on Republic Day in 1950, replacing the Governor General of India as head of state.